Clinton Portis is among 10 former NFL players charged in an alleged health benefits scam worth over $3 million

 - Carlos Rogers, a former Redskins and San Francisco 49ers cornerback;

-- and Correll Buckhalter, a former Philadelphia Eagles running back.
+- Buckhalter, a former Philadelphia Eagles running back.

-In addition, the government plans to file criminal informations charging Joseph Horn, the former New Orleans Saints wide receiver, and Donald "Reche" Caldwell, the former San Diego Chargers and New England Patriots wide receiver, according to the news release.
+In addition, the government plans to file criminal informations charging Joe Horn, the former New Orleans Saints wide receiver, and Donald "Reche" Caldwell, the former San Diego Chargers and New England Patriots wide receiver, with conspiracy, according to the news release.

+McCune is charged with conspiracy, nine counts of wire fraud and nine counts of health care fraud.
+Eubanks, Vanover and Rogers are charged with conspiracy, two counts each of wire fraud and two counts each of health care fraud.
+Portis, Brown, Butler and Bennett are charged with conspiracy, wire fraud and health care fraud.
+And Buckhalter and Pruitt are charged with one count each of conspiracy.

+Portis, who reportedly earned more than $43.1 million over his nine-year career, was known for wearing colorful costumes, wigs and oversized sunglasses in media interviews.
+But after retiring, he filed for bankruptcy and became one of a startling number of former NFL players who go broke after their playing careers.

-More than 20 FBI field offices across the country participated in the investigation, from Miami to New Jersey to Los Angeles, prosecutors said.
+More than 20 FBI field offices across the country participated in the fraud investigation, from Miami to New Jersey to Los Angeles, prosecutors said.

 The health care benefits plan was established as part of the 2006 collective bargaining agreement between the NFL and the NFL Players' Association.